lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say.md

   - Team (AGG) Care
   - Measurement-based stepped care and suicide prevention (SP)
 - These **Team Data** we are viewing today are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*.
 Later on, we will upload this file to the sim UI so that it can *read in* these data.
-*The Clinic Selections should be the same, so that Data, Viz, and Patient Reports correspond to the Sim UI.*

 - The patient cohort for each module is built by capturing all the unique patients who had a visit with the given team (from the user-supplied list of clinics/grids) within the correct encounter bin between 18 and 6 months ago.
 From that set of clinics, patients, and CPT codes, the data query then fetches all visits, no matter how long ago or how recent.
   - In order to capture Team Data that should be time-bound, such as new patients per week, the query can use that single year (e.g. from the patient cohort, how many were new to the team in the year that was used to build the cohort?
 Because that patient count captures all new patients over the year, we can just divide by 52 to get an average new patients per week).